Finding Freedom After Incarceration Through Education and Advocacy

 Jarrell Daniels grew up in New York with his mother, sister, and step-father.
 At home, his family faced financial instability and abuse, in his neighborhood, Daniels never felt quite safe, and from a young age, he felt responsible for protecting his loved ones—a burden that eventually led to his incarceration.

 One afternoon, on his way home, a fearful 17-year-old Daniels nearly ended someone’s life trying to defend his sister who had been attacked.
-Prosecutors sentenced him to six years in prison on Rikers Island as a result.
+Prosecutors sentenced him to nearly six years in prison beginning on Rikers Island.

 I was born black, poor, and at a disadvantage, and now I was convicted of a felony offense.
 Education, specifically obtaining a college degree, is the only way I see to not only redefine my existence, but also set myself up to live a healthy adult life.